 Dual-Band PCB Antenna Design: Keeping Your EMI In-Line

 If you were born in the 1980’s or earlier, you probably remember those old brick-like cell phones and their giant antennas.
 Fast forward to the present, and most people don’t even realize that their smartphones have antennas.
-Antenna design has come a long way since the 80’s, and new antennas can send and receive in more than one frequency band.
+Proposed antenna designs have come a long way since the 80’s, and new antennas can send and receive in more than one frequency band.

 Dual-band Antennas in Your PCB